 - If Registered with the British National Social Security:

 - Complete the S1 form and provide proof of registration with the Spanish National Social Security.
 You can find more information and access the form at Link to Spanish National Social Security registration.

 - If you’re an employee, submit a responsible declaration from your company stating your commitment to comply with the British social security system obligations before starting any work-related activity.

-- If you’re self-employed, submit a responsible declaration stating your commitment to comply with the British social security system obligations before starting any work-related activity.
-Include the A1 form issued by HMRC, which can be obtained from Link to HMRC A1 form.
+- If you’re self-employed, you need to submit a responsible declaration stating your commitment to comply with the British social security system obligations before starting any work-related activity.
+Remember to include the A1 form issued by HMRC, which can be obtained from Link to HMRC A1 form.

 - If Registered with the Spanish National Social Security: